Jaushua Sotirio

-Jaushua James Elie Sotirio (born 11 October 1995) is a professional footballer who plays as a forward.
+Jaushua James Elie Sotirio (born 11 October 1995), better known as Josh Sotirio, is a professional footballer who plays either as a striker or winger most recently for Singapore Premier League club Hougang United.
 Born in Australia, he plays for the New Caledonia national team.

 Club career

 Western Sydney Wanderers

 Sotirio began his professional career at Western Sydney Wanderers, and made his league debut on 14 December 2013 at Hunter Stadium against Newcastle Jets.
 His starting debut came on 15 November 2014 against Perth Glory, where he also scored in the 2–1 defeat.

 Sotirio spent 6 seasons at the Wanderers, making a total of 81 league appearances for the club, before departing at the end of the 2018–19 season.

 Wellington Phoenix

 Following his departure from Western Sydney, Sotirio joined Wellington Phoenix.

 Sotirio spent 3 seasons at Wellington Phoenix, making 65 league appearances, before leaving after the 2021–22 season.

 Newcastle Jets

 Sotirio's next move was to the Newcastle Jets for the 2022–23 season.
 Sotirio spent just one season at the club before departing in May 2023.